Summer Group & Conference Housing

 Rental Rates & Other Charges

 IUPUI housing rates are established on an annual basis.
-In cases of advanced scheduling, the Office of Housing and Residence Life may quote estimated rates with no implied guarantee that the rates quoted will be the actual rates in place at the time of the conference.
-The rates are per person/per night based on the dates requested, credits for no shows or checking out before the end of the conference will not be issued.
+The rates are per person/per night.
+Credits for no shows or checking out before the end of the conference will not be issued.
 The Office of Housing and Residence Life is required to collect taxes based on the Indiana University Sales Tax Collection Matrix for attendees staying with us for less than 30 days.
 The matrix is available online and is accessible by clicking here.

-Each group booking facilities and services with the IUPUI Office of Housing and Residence Life is required to sign a Letter of Agreement (LOA).
+Each group booking facilities and services with the IUPUI Office of Housing and Residence Life is required to sign a Group Housing License Agreement.
 The Office of Housing and Residence Life recognizes the need for advanced and detailed planning in order to optimize the conference experience.
-As a result, LOAs must be signed by all parties at least 60 calendar days prior to the beginning of the conference or by the date specified on the LOA.
-Failure to return the LOA by the date specified may release reserved rooms and future reservations will be taken on a space available basis.
-The group agrees to provide, on the Letter of Agreement, a "guarantee number" for housing accommodations.
+As a result, Agreements must be signed by all parties at least 30 business days prior to the beginning of the conference or by the date specified on the Agreement.
+Failure to return the Agreement by the date specified may release reserved rooms and future reservations will be taken on a space available basis.
+The group agrees to provide, on the Agreement, a "guarantee number" for housing accommodations.
 If actual attendance falls below the guaranteed number, the following cancellation charges will apply:

 Date of Cancellation